Categories

 UMI errors in winIDEA

-With devices which are supported by UMI, we often encounter UMI related errors when performing a Download, writing through the Memory Window or even performing Mass erase.
+With devices that are supported by UMI, we often encounter UMI-related errors when performing a Download, writing through the Memory Window, or even performing Mass erase.

-This topic explains the most common UMI errors, both reported by the monitor (running on the target SoC) and the engine (running in winIDEA), and their possible reasons.
-Error are displayed in the Progress window.
+This topic explains the most common possible solutions and UMI errors, both reported by the monitor (running on the target SoC) and the engine (running in winIDEA), and their possible reasons.
+Error is displayed in the Progress window.

 Monitor execution error